 Outpatient Treatment for Heroin

 Some women may not feel comfortable with inpatient treatment.
-They can take advantage of outpatient drug rehab programs aiming to achieve the same goals while the patient lives at home.
+They can take advantage of outpatient drug rehab programs aiming to achieve the same goals while the client lives at home.
 Outpatient programs offer the same treatment type, including appropriate behavioral therapy, medical assistance, and psychological support.

 A woman can achieve satisfactory rehabilitation results by taking advantage of an intensive outpatient program while continuing her regular outside activities.
 Outpatient programs are more cost-effective than inpatient programs.
-However, they may only be suitable for some patients.
+However, they may only be suitable for some clients.

 Finding Heroin Addiction Recovery in California